T809DATA/T809DATA_2023/02_nearest_neighbours/README.md

 ### Part 1.2
-The kNN algorithm calculates the euclidian distance between a point `x` and all other `points`.
+The kNN algorithm calculates the Euclidian distance between a point `x` and all other `points`.
 Create a new function `euclidian_distances(x, points)` that uses your `euclidian_distance` to perform this calculation.

 Example inputs and outputs:
 `euclidian_distances(x, points)` -> `[0.53851648 0.50990195 0.64807407 0.14142136 0.6164414  0.51961524 ..., 4.14004831]`